Disposition of content

 - Items deleted as a result of a disposition review.

-- Items marked as a record or regulatory record that were automatically deleted at the end of their retention period.
+- Items marked as a record or regulatory record but not marked for disposition review and automatically deleted at the end of their retention period.

 These items display Records Disposed in the Type column.
 For example: